Shopify/polaris/scripts/splash/README.md

 ## How to use `yarn splash`

-1. Edit files in `src/`, such as components 🧩 and style sheets 🎨
+1. Edit files in `src/`, such as components 🧩 and style sheets 🎨.
-2. Run `yarn splash` to see the splash zone of your changes in the working directory
+2. As you run `yarn dev`, `yarn splash` will run in the background.
+Keep an eye on the terminal to see the splash zone of your changes in the working directory.

 💡 Tip: <kbd>command</kbd> + click a file path to open it in your text editor